sdhers/RAINSTORM/README.md

 * [Git](https://git-scm.com/downloads)

 > [!TIP]
-> During the Miniconda installation, it is recommended to select the option to **add Conda to your system's PATH**.
+> During the Miniconda installation, select the option to **add Conda to your system's PATH**.
 This will make it easier to run `conda` commands from any terminal.
+>
-> Make sure to reboot your computer to ensure the new software is properly installed.
+> Make sure to **reboot** your computer to ensure the new software is properly installed.

 ### Setup Steps